Top 5 Reasons for Wrong Results in SQL Server

 placed in the

 WHERE clause.
-In this case, that's exactly where
+In this case, that's exactly where it belonged.

 Moral: Strive to understand the different logical join mechanisms, and make sure to test against all edge cases before being satisfied that your query logic is sound.